edulinq/autograder-server/docs/tutorials/create-continuous-integration.md

 No issues found!
 ```

-If not, the script output the test submissions that did not produce the expected results.
+If not, the grader produced a different output than the `test-submission.json` expected.

 ## Workflow